Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/README.md

    | order by TimeGenerated desc
    | limit 100
    ```
    > You should find some calls t with target fqdn ```dl-cdn.alpinelinux.org``` that are being blocked.
-This already verifies that the firewall is successfully fitlering the egress traffic, but let's fix that, and add ```curl``` in your container.
+This already verifies that the firewall is successfully filtering the egress traffic, but let's fix that, and add ```curl``` in your container.

    >c.
 Go to the Azure Firewall > Settings > Rules     (Classic) > Application Rule Connection and add an application rule that permits calls to ```dl-cdn.alpinelinux.org``` with http:80 and https:443 protocols.
 Wait for the rule to be updated/created and then try again to install curl (```apk add curl```).

    >d.
 Once *curl* is installed run again ```curl -s https://mcr.microsoft.com```,  you should see a successful response.

 1. Run ```curl -s https://www.docker.com``` (for a URL that doesn't match any of your destination rules).
 You should get no response, which indicates that your firewall has blocked the request.
-If you wish you can check the Firewall's logs (with the query found in the previous setp) to verify that your call to www.docker.com has been denied.
+If you wish you can check the Firewall's logs (with the query found in the previous step) to verify that your call to www.docker.com has been denied.